Relationships After 50

 Boundaries, closeness, and clarity can co-exist.

-These reads help you create meaningful relationships with your adult kids, while still holding onto your identity:
+These reads help you create meaningful relationships with your adult kids and parents, while still holding onto your identity:

 a family with adult children outside, changing family dynamics